© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Fforest Castle Mound is a scheduled monument protected by Cadw under reference BR131.
 View the official record →

-Fforest Castle Mound is a motte, a raised earthwork fortification typical of early Norman settlement in Wales.
+Fforest Castle Mound is a medieval motte situated in Breconshire, Wales, representing a form of early Norman defensive earthwork.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR131.

 Fforest Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Fforest Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR131.